Attorney’s lawsuit against Seattle’s Union Gospel Mission over anti-LGBTQ hiring policy will be reexamined, WA Supreme Court rules

 “To get the affirmation from the court that religious organizations don’t have a right to blanket discriminate against LGBTQ people for who they are no matter what the job is a big relief,” Woods said.
 “Especially for members of my community that are so much more likely to experience discrimination in the workplace because of their race or gender identity.”

+Seattle’s Union Gospel Mission did not immediately provide a comment on the ruling.

 Woods said his Christian beliefs motivated his choice to work as an attorney serving low-income people.
 In the original case, he said Seattle’s Union Gospel Mission’s decision violated his rights under the state’s anti-discrimination law, and that the position he applied for had nothing to do with the organization’s religious activities.

 Seattle’s Union Gospel Mission argued that staff attorneys at its legal aid clinic, which provides free legal services to help homeless people deal with everything from getting a state I.D. to court fines, were also ministers there to preach the gospel.
 Religious organizations are exempt from Washington’s anti-discrimination law.

 The year before Woods filed his lawsuit, the city of Seattle contracted with Seattle’s Union Gospel Mission to do outreach to help clear The Jungle, the stretch of Interstate 5 greenbelt that has long held homeless encampments.